soundray/maper/README.md

 automatically into anatomical regions using a database of segmented images (atlases) as a knowledge base.

-MAPER exemplifies ensemble machine learning to approximate answers to an ill-posed problem: there is no objective arbiter for drawing a boundary between anatomical regions in the brain on an _in vivo_ image.
-However, MAPER achieves high consistency and accuracy with respect to manual reference segmentations.
+MAPER exemplifies ensemble machine learning to approximate solutions to an ill-posed problem: there is no objective arbiter for drawing a boundary between anatomical regions in the brain on an _in vivo_ image.
+MAPER achieves high consistency and accuracy with respect to manual reference segmentations.

 Robustness is achieved by calculating an initial, coarse